bxnjiho/laranjada-soen-342/README.md

 - **Samuel Henderson**
   Student ID: 40248526

+### Prerequisites
+- Java
+- Maven
+- MySQL
+- A code editor such as Visual Studio Code or IntelliJ

 ### Local Database Setup:
 - Run the following commands in your terminal:
     - `mysql -u root -p < setup.sql`